bhuvangolhar/Data-Structures-and-Algorithms/Array/array_definition.md

 Conceptually, an array can be thought of as a sequence or list of elements where each element is identified by a unique index.
 These indexes act as a direct address to the

-are contiguous memory Conceptually, an array can be thought of as a sequence or list of elements where each element is identified by a unique index.
-These indexes act as a direct address to the

-are contiguous memory blocks that group similar data elements together.

-In summary, an array is a systematic way of storing and organizing data elements of the same type, allowing efficient access and management.
-By using indexing, arrays provide a advanced computer science applications.
-They are widely used because of their speed, structure, and simplicity, and they form the backbone of many algorithms and more complex data structures. that group similar data elements together.

 In summary, an array is a systematic way of storing and organizing data elements of the same type, allowing efficient access and management.
 By using indexing, arrays provide a advanced computer science applications.
 They are widely used because of their speed, structure, and simplicity, and they form the backbone of many algorithms and more complex data structures.